VickieAbdul/bank_app/README.md

 # Online Banking App
-The Online Banking App prototype and is designed to simulate basic banking operations for users, including account creation, deposits, withdrawals, balance checks, PIN reset, and compound interest calculations.
+The Online Banking App is a prototype that I designed to simulate basic banking operations for users, including account creation, deposits, withdrawals, balance checks, PIN reset, and compound interest calculations.

 #### Features: